hansikachatu/-Excel-IPL-Dashboard/README.md

 Identify the least popular pizzas based on sales to evaluate their performance and consider adjustments to the menu.

  # Why It Matters
 This is not just about beautiful charts; it's about actionable insights.
 By converting raw data into visual form, it empowered the business to make data-driven decisions.
 Armed with these insights, organisation can optimize their menu offerings, marketing strategies, and operational efficiency to serve their customers better and continue to be their go-to choice for mouthwatering pizza.
+Present the insights and findings derived from the dashboard, along with any actionable recommendations for improving business performance based on the data analysis.